The best Vancouver hikes combine exercise with gorgeous scenery and the great outdoors.

 Stanley Park Seawall

 When it comes to urban Vancouver hikes, the Stanley Park Seawall is the most famous.
 Stretching 8.8km (5.5 miles), the Seawall loops around Stanley Park, running along the park's northern, western and southern coastlines.
-Fully-paved, the Seawall is an ideal pathway for hikers of all skill levels (including kids) and its route--with views of the city, northern mountains, and Lion's Gate Bridge--is undeniably beautiful.
+Fully-paved, the Seawall is an ideal pathway for hikers of all skill levels (including kids) and its route—with views of the city, northern mountains, and Lion's Gate Bridge—is undeniably beautiful.
+There are also hiking trails within the expansive park, which take in lily-covered lakes, forest pathways, and viewpoints such as Prospect Point (where you'll also find a restaurant and bar to reward yourself).

 03 of 06